 Young and shy Jeff discovers his attraction to men.
 After struggling with himself he comes out to his parents.
-Mum eventually listens to his son and tries to understand his feelings, but ...
+His mum eventually listens to him and tries to understand his feelings, but ...

 See full summary »

 Paul Scheer sheds some light on The Room, lets us in on a secret in The Disaster Artist, and answers your questions.
 Plus, we explore the origins of midnight movies and take a look at IMDb's Top 10 Stars of 2017.

 Gregory invites seven friends to spend the summer at his large, secluded 19th-century home in upstate New York.
 The seven are: Bobby, Gregory's "significant other," who is blind but who ...
 See full summary »

 It's Christmas Eve 1944 in the small town of Bedford Falls, New York.
 A despondent and suicidal Mary Bailey Hatch is praying for guidance on what to do about an incident no fault of her own...
 See full summary »

 A poignant romantic drama examines the life of gay 26 year old, ex-monk, school teacher living in Manhattan.
 When he meets a man at a gay bar, they connect and are soon living together.
 Unfortunately their views on monogamy don't match.

 When a Chicago teen is arrested for drug possession, the ensuing investigation reveals that he has had sexual contact with an older man.
 Discovering his sexual encounter, other students ...
 See full summary »